Sell Your Mineral Rights in Atascosa County, TX

 Commodity Type

-What's Actually Happening in Atascosa County
+What's Happening With Mineral Rights in Atascosa County Right Now

-Atascosa County by the Numbers
+Atascosa County By the Numbers

 wells

-per acre (estimate)
+per acre

-Estimated Value Per Acre (Producing)
+Estimated Value Range Per Acre (estimate only — varies by location)

 Oil